Background on the collection of reported crime data

-Since 1929, the Uniform Crime Reporting (UCR) Program has collected information about crimes known to law enforcement and arrests.
-The traditional UCR Summary Reporting System (SRS) collects monthly counts of the number of crimes known to law enforcement from thousands of agencies throughout the United States.
-Information on the number of crimes known is recorded for eight offense categories, based on the most serious offense reported for each crime incident:
+Since 1930, the Federal Bureau of Investigation's Uniform Crime Reporting (UCR) Program has collected information about crimes known to and arrests made by law enforcement.
+The UCR Summary Reporting System (SRS) collected monthly counts of the number of crimes known to law enforcement from thousands of agencies throughout the United States.
+Information on the number of crimes known was recorded for ten offense categories, based on the most serious offense reported for each crime incident:

 - murder and nonnegligent manslaughter

 In addition, the SRS collected counts of arrests only for an additional set of offense categories, broken down by the age, sex, and race of the arrestee.

 In 1982, BJS and the FBI sponsored a study of the UCR Program, with the objective of revising the program to meet the changing needs of law enforcement moving into the 21st century.
 This effort to provide more comprehensive and detailed crime statistics resulted in the report Blueprint for the Future of the Uniform Crime Reporting Program, which proposed the development and implementation of a new data collection, the National Incident-Based Reporting System (NIBRS).

 Offenses and Data Elements Measured in the NIBRS

 The NIBRS expands on the ten offense types measured in the SRS and collects incident and arrest information from law enforcement agencies for 22 categories of offenses in Group A, as well as arrest information only for ten additional offenses in Group B.1

 In addition to counts of crimes and arrests, NIBRS was designed to collect detailed information on the attributes of each crime incident known to law enforcement, including—

 - the date, time, and location of the incident

 - a detailed list of all offenses that occurred in the incident, not just the most serious offense